hardin47/website/Math154/Notes/10-misc.md

 <div class="figure" style="text-align: center">
 <img src="figs/flow.png" alt="Image from Sevcikova UseR!
 2017 [tutorial on parallel computing](https://rawgit.com/PPgp/useR2017public/master/tutorial.html" width="65%" />
-<p class="caption">(\#fig:unnamed-chunk-11)Image from Sevcikova UseR!
+<p class="caption">(\#fig:unnamed-chunk-12)Image from Sevcikova UseR!
 2017 [tutorial on parallel computing](https://rawgit.com/PPgp/useR2017public/master/tutorial.html</p>
 </div>

 As computing infrastructure becomes more sophisticated, it is important to have the language to describe how connected components work.
 Parallel processing allows for a conversation on the [differences between](https://en.wikipedia.org/wiki/Grid_computing) distributed computing, cluster computing, and grid computing, and generally, the framework of high performance computing.
 The benefit of parallel computing as an introduction to the larger infrastructure is that the task of each worker is clear, important, and easy to describe.

 This discussion is motivated by several recent papers and blog posts that describe how complex, real-world data science computation can be structured in ways that would not have been feasible in past years without herculean efforts.
-It is worth notin the [fantastic example](https://livefreeordichotomize.com/2019/06/04/using_awk_and_r_to_parse_25tb/) that described multiple iterations needed to parse huge amounts of raw DNA sequencing data to undertake analyses for a given set of genetic locations.
+It is worth noting the [fantastic example](https://livefreeordichotomize.com/2019/06/04/using_awk_and_r_to_parse_25tb/) that described multiple iterations needed to parse huge amounts of raw DNA sequencing data to undertake analyses for a given set of genetic locations.
 In ["Ambitious data science can be painless"](https://hdsr.mitpress.mit.edu/pub/9mdn32tq) Monajemi et al. describe workflows that take advantage of new software stacks to undertake massive cloud-based experiments.
 While a few years older, Chamandy et al.'s [Teaching statistics at Google scale](https://www.tandfonline.com/doi/full/10.1080/00031305.2015.1089790) described three examples where modern data challenges were overcome with creative statistical thinking (see companion report on [Estimating uncertainty for massive data streams](https://ai.google/research/pubs/pub43157) ).
 Finally, the NSF-funded workshop report on ["Enabling computer and information science and engineering research and education in the cloud"](https://dl.acm.org/citation.cfm?id=3233928) highlights opportunities as university computing migrates to cloud solutions more and more.

 And last, you may enjoy reading the recent [Three strategies for working with Big Data in R](https://www.r-bloggers.com/three-strategies-for-working-with-big-data-in-r/) blog post.